 To register the set of animations to be performed simultaneously, use the enter(elements, animation) and leave(elements, animation) methods of the TransitionExecutor object.
 Use the enter(elements, animation) method to specify the elements that should appear ("enter") on the page with a specified animation.
 The leave(elements, animation) method should be called if there are elements that must disappear ("leave") from the page.

 The TransitionExecutor object is also useful when a need arises to perform a staggered animation of elements when elements are animated with a slight delay after animation of each successive element starts resulting in a curtain-like effect.
 In this instance, each element should be registered with by the enter(elements, animation)/leave(elements, animation) method with the animation configuration where the staggerDelay option is specified.

-Registers a set of elements that should be animated as "entering" using the specified animation configuration.
+Registers the set of elements that should be animated as "entering" using the specified animation configuration.

 Registers a set of elements that should be animated as "leaving" using the specified animation configuration.

 Deletes all the animations registered in the Transition Executor by using the enter(elements, animation) and leave(elements, animation) methods.

 Starts all the animations registered using the enter(elements, animation) and leave(elements, animation) methods beforehand.

 If you have technical questions, please create a support ticket in the DevExpress Support Center.